david-schmidt/adt/website/trunk/htdocs/WEB-INF/data/smarty/templates/index.markdown

 Apple II Side
 -------------

-* `ADTssc`: This is the original ADT (now at version 1.23).
-It is intended for use on an Apple II equipped with Apple's Super Serial Card (SSC) or a compatible card.
+* `ADT`: This is the original ADT (now at version 1.31).
+It is intended for use on an Apple II equipped with Apple's Super Serial Card (SSC) or a compatible card, or the Apple IIgs.

 * `ADTcc`: This is an adaptation of ADT (now at version 1.21) intended for use on an Apple II equipped with the Apple Communications Card and other, generally older, non-SSC cards.

-* `ADTgs`:   This is an adaptation of ADT intended only for transferring disks from PC to an Apple IIgs.
-It uses the the built-in IIgs modem serial port and firmware.
-(Version beta .91)

 You will need to transfer one of the Apple II-side ADT programs to the Apple II.
 How to do the transfer, setting up a NULL modem connection, and more is discussed in the included Text documentation files.
 Also see the